XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Verified Details

-Simple search bar and category filters for stocks, ETFs, crypto
+Simple search and filter functions for stocks, ETFs, and crypto; user-friendly

 Spot stock purchase